Do Uk high steet variety stores offer more than just great prices

 Customers commented on the feel of the environment, with well laid out displays and colleagues welcoming customers into store.
 It was these small gestures, such as greeting them with a simple, “Hello / Good morning,” that made a difference overall.

-One mystery customer said; “Everyone was happy in their work and keen to make sure that the customer experience was as good as they could make it.”
+One mystery shopper said; “Everyone was happy in their work and keen to make sure that the customer experience was as good as they could make it.”

 Whilst we may be shopping differently, one thing that hasn’t changed is our liking for face-to-face contact and friendly interactions.
 Colleagues in Homesense and Wilko are more likely to take the time to interact with their customers.
 A greeting, a friendly manner and saying goodbye take little time, but leave a positive impression and generate greater brand advocacy.